emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "Hello Cassandra" }'
 ```

-Check the running status of the rule and bridge, the statistical count here should increase somewhat.
+Check the running status of the rule and Sink, the statistical count here should increase somewhat.

 Check whether messages are stored into Cassandra with the following command: